boom2831/SMS_Spam_detector/README.md

 ## How It Works

-Input: Enter your SMS message in the input box.
+Input: Enter your SMS message in the input box. <br>
-Processing: The SMS is preprocessed (lowercased, tokenized, stopwords removed, and lemmatized).
+Processing: The SMS is preprocessed (lowercased, tokenized, stopwords removed, and lemmatized). <br>
-Prediction: The pre-trained machine learning model predicts whether the message is spam or not.
+Prediction: The pre-trained machine learning model predicts whether the message is spam or not. <br>
-Output: The result is displayed on the screen.
+Output: The result is displayed on the screen. <br>

 ## Example
 Input: Congratulations!
 You have won a $1000 gift card.
-Reply YES to claim.
+Reply YES to claim. <br>

-Output: This SMS is SPAM
+Output: This SMS is SPAM <br>

-Input: Hi John, can we reschedule the meeting to 3 PM?
+Input: Hi John, can we reschedule the meeting to 3 PM? <br>

 Output: This SMS is not SPAM

 ## Project Structure

-sms-spam-detector/
+sms-spam-detector/ <br>
-│
+│ <br>
-├── app.py              # Streamlit app code
+├── app.py              # Streamlit app code <br>
-├── vectorizer.pkl      # Saved CountVectorizer object
+├── vectorizer.pkl      # Saved CountVectorizer object <br>
-├── model.pkl           # Trained machine learning model
+├── model.pkl           # Trained machine learning model <br>
-├── requirements.txt    # List of dependencies
+├── requirements.txt    # List of dependencies <br>
-├── README.md           # Project documentation
+├── README.md           # Project documentation <br>

 ## Model Details
 The machine learning model was trained using:

-RandomForestClassifier: Achieving an accuracy of 98% on the test dataset.
+RandomForestClassifier: Achieving an accuracy of 98% on the test dataset. <br>
-Feature Extraction: Character-level n-grams (3 to 4 characters).
+Feature Extraction: Character-level n-grams (3 to 4 characters). <br>
-Preprocessing: Lowercasing, tokenization, stopword removal, and lemmatization.
+Preprocessing: Lowercasing, tokenization, stopword removal, and lemmatization. <br>

 ## Acknowledgments
-NLTK for text preprocessing tools. scikit-learn for machine learning.
+NLTK for text preprocessing tools. <br>
+scikit-learn for machine learning. <br>
-Streamlit for the interactive web application framework.
+Streamlit for the interactive web application framework. <br>